 - Talk to your grocer or supplier and find out how the animals were actually raised.
 Don’t just depend on the label.

-But avoid chicken livers completely as these are very high in purines, as is all offal meat.
+Avoid chicken livers as these are very high in purines, as are all organ meats.

-Select lean skinless chicken breast in preference to thighs and drumsticks which have higher fat and cholesterol content.
+Select the leanest cuts of chicken, e.g. skinless chicken breast in preference to thighs and drumsticks which have higher fat and cholesterol content.

 Broil, braise, roast, grill, or poach the chicken breast instead of frying.
-We all love fried chicken, I know, but it’s a definite no-no if you have gout.
+We all love fried chicken, but it’s a definite no-no if you have gout.

-And avoid adding commercial sauces, gravies, and coatings as these are often high in purines, fat, and salt.
+So avoid using commercial sauces, gravies, and coatings as these are often high in purines, fructose, fat, and salt.
 Make your own from scratch using fresh ingredients.

 - Grilled chicken breast with boiled potatoes, carrots and parsnips.